Skip to content

 Who ensures eligibility for funded training?

 RTO’s and individuals who make claims for pre-approved places are required to ensure all student(s) meet the eligibility criteria for rebates from the Authority.
-At the time of lodging an application, a declaration is made on behalf of the organisation (i.e. RTO or ABN holder) applying that the information provided is correct.
+At the time of lodging an application, a declaration is made on behalf of the organisation (i.e. RTO or ABN holder) that eligibility has been confirmed and that all information provided is correct.

 How often is the policy reviewed?